CommonAccord/Site-Org/Doc/Adroit/Adroit_Employment_Agt_Terms.01.md

 20.1.=[02/Bit/Sec_04]

-20.2.sec=The relevant notice period increases by one week if the Employee is over 45 years old and has completed at least two years’ continuous service with the Employer.
+20.2.sec=The relevant notice period increases by one week if the Employee is over 45 years old and has completed at least two years' continuous service with the Employer.

-20.3.0.sec=Subject to the next subclause, if the Employee is required to work during the notice period, the Employer may (for the primary purpose of protecting the business) issue directions during the notice period (“Notice Period Directions”) that direct the Employee, during some or all of the notice period, to:
+20.3.0.sec=Subject to the next subclause, if the Employee is required to work during the notice period, the Employer may (for the primary purpose of protecting the business) issue directions during the notice period ("Notice Period Directions") that direct the Employee, during some or all of the notice period, to:

 20.3.1.sec=not attend any offices or premises of the Employer;